 Not all lighting options have the versatility to be mounted anywhere on a truck.
 Given the placement and design of a vehicle’s bumper, however, mounting a light there proves efficient in providing visibility without sacrificing space elsewhere or requiring additional mounting systems.

 Many of the best aftermarket fog lights are those specifically designed to be integrated into an aftermarket bumper.
 The two go virtually hand in hand.
+For example, the Magnum series from ICI comes with either round or square cutouts for installing fog lights.
 Most aftermarket bumper manufacturers either craft the bumper with cutouts specifically designed to accept different lighting options which may include the vehicles stock fog lights.

 Many trucks come with stock halogen fog lights.
 While inexpensive to replace, these stock lights do not offer adequate visibility when taking your truck or jeep off-roading.
 Instead, the use of LED fog lamps ensures you see ahead of you despite the mist forming outside.
 They are simply brighter and better.
 For this reason, many aftermarket bumpers are made with LED lights in mind.